 On April 1, 2015, the U.S. Citizenship and Immigration Services (USCIS) will begin accepting cap-subject H-1B petitions for fiscal year 2016.
 Sixty-Five Thousand H-1B visas are available each fiscal year, and an additional 20,000 are available for employees with master’s degrees from U.S. universities.
 This is referred to as the H-1B cap.
 As in the past several years, it is expected that more H-1B petitions will be filed within the first few days after March 31st than there are H-1B visas available.
 As a result, a lottery will be held to determine which companies’ petitions will be considered, and which companies’ petitions will be rejected.
 Because of the anticipated lottery, a company seeking to sponsor an employee or prospective employee for an H-1B visa must file the petition with USCIS on April 1, 2015.
 Note that not all employees will be subject to this cap.

 At this time, employers should review the immigration status of their current and potential foreign national employees and identify any individuals for whom H-1B status might be beneficial, particularly any interns or new foreign national employees who are working for the company following graduation from a U.S. university.
 Companies should not wait until the last minute to identify workers the company would like to sponsor.
 The H-1B visa process can be an invaluable option for companies seeking highly-skilled talent.
 However, action should be taken now so companies can attract and retain those workers.

-To understand more about the H-1B visa process, contact one of the immigration attorneys in St. Louis, Clayton, and O’Fallon, MO, at Paule, Camazine & Blumenthal, PC.
-To speak with an attorney directly about your legal concern, please call us at 314-727-2266 at one of our two St. Louis area offices.
+To understand more about the H-1B visa process, contact one of the immigration attorneys in St. Louis and Clayton, MO at Paule, Camazine & Blumenthal, PC.
+To speak with an attorney directly about your legal concern, please call us at 314-727-2266.

 The choice of a lawyer is an important decision and should not be based solely upon advertisements.